anon-blue/anon.blue/README.txt

- weed? peter piper picked a paxk of pickled dicks oand on the throne a cat balls did lick hhhhhhHe lljhbljljhkhhggugouo and said "it's just the parasites that a re causing your suicidal thoughts...just the parasites ajeJET FUEL CANT MELT STE EL BEEMS if tommy has ten bags of dicks athen jet fuel still CANT MELT STEEL BEE MASSOJZNENIANS                                                         hhhh
+ weed? peter piper picked a paxk of pickled dicks oand on the throne a cat balls did lick hhhhhhHe lljhbljljhkhhggugouo and said "it's just the parasites that a re causing your suicidal thoughts...just the parasites ajeJET FUEL CANT MELT STE EL BEEMS if tommy has tliberalizmhilaryclintonhates americal CANT MELT STEEL BEE MASSOJZNENIANS                                                         hhhh
 Im gay sp o                                                              lol[